SushilkumarBarai/MongoRAG-Intelligence-Hub/README.md

-# MongoRAG-Intelligence-Hub
-Transform your documents into AI-ready knowledge with MongoDB vectors.

-# Advanced Retrieval-Augmented Generation (RAG) with MongoDB Vector Search

-## 🚀 Project Title
+## 🚀 MongoRAG-Intelligence-Hub
 **VectorMind RAG Engine**

-**Slogan:** *Powered by MongoDB vectors for deeper, smarter retrieval.*
+This project implements an end-to-end Retrieval-Augmented Generation (RAG) pipeline using MongoDB Vector Search and OpenAI models.
+It converts PDFs into searchable vector embeddings, retrieves the most relevant context, and generates precise AI responses.
+A single, streamlined Python class handles ingestion, indexing, semantic search, and LLM reasoning.

 ---